Daniel-KM/Omeka-S-module-DerivativeImages/README.md

 Uncompress files and rename module folder `DerivativeImages`.

-See general end user documentation for [Installing a module] and follow the config instructions.
+See general end user documentation for [installing a module] and follow the config instructions.